-According to the Pew Research Center, the majority of polls and surveys are now conducted online due to their many advantages.
-With SurveyLegend, you can easily create and send surveys for research or for fun, or to use as online ballots.
-All SurveyLegend surveys are created with responsive design, beautifully adjusting to any type of device and any size screen.
-Create your first survey today—it’s free to get started!
+With SurveyLegend, you can easily create and send surveys for research, for fun, or for voting.
+All SurveyLegend survey design is responsive, beautifully adjusting to any type of device and any size screen.
+Create your first responsive survey today—it’s free to get started!

 Any survey design best practices we missed?
 How have your survey response rates improved since switching to responsive survey design?
 We’d love to hear from you!

 Frequently Asked Questions (FAQs)

 With responsive design, websites and their pages render, or display, on any device or screen, regardless of size.

 Responsive design works through a system of flexible grids and layouts, images, and intelligent use of responsive CSS media queries, which arrange and rearrange to fit a screen without distorting or eliminating content.